 Note: If you don't want to reboot, you can read the Security Log without rebooting by entering wevtutil sl security /ca:O:BAG:SYD:(A;;0xf0005;;;SY)(A;;0x5;;;BA)(A;;0x1;;;S-1-5-32-573)(A;;0x1;;;s-1-5-20) from an Administration console.

-Set up the event subscription to receive forwarded events on the Collector.
+Set up the event subscription to receive forwarded events on the collector computer.

 To add the subscription

-- Log in as administrator to the Collector computer.
+- Log in as administrator on the collector computer.

 - Go to Administrator Tools and run Event Viewer.

 - From the Actions menu, click Create Subscription.

 - In the Subscriptions Name field, enter the name of the subscription.

 - (Optional) In the Description field, enter a description of the subscription.